Questions and Answers about HPV and the Vaccine

 I don’t want to get the HPV vaccine for my child because I have heard that all of the safety studies were completed by the vaccine manufacturer.
 Is this true?

-• Vaccine Adverse Events Reporting System (VAERS) which allows anyone to report side effects, allowing CDC scientists to watch for trends.
+- Vaccine Adverse Events Reporting System (VAERS), which allows anyone to report side effects, allowing public health officials and scientists to watch for concerning trends.

-• Vaccine Safety Datalink (VSD) is a collaboration with eight large healthcare organizations from various parts of the United States.
+- Vaccine Safety Datalink (VSD), which is a collaboration with eight large healthcare organizations from various parts of the US.
 Health records are monitored for vaccine receipt and illnesses to study vaccine safety.
+This system allows for controlled studies that can compare people who did or did not receive a vaccine to see if the condition of concern is more likely in the vaccinated group.

-• Clinical Immunization Safety Assessment Project (CISA) is a national group of vaccine experts from the CDC, seven medical research centers, and other experts who conduct research around specific vaccine safety concerns, provide consultations for individual healthcare providers on specific patients, and review adverse event data.
+- Clinical Immunization Safety Assessment Project (CISA), which is a national group of vaccine experts from the CDC, seven medical research centers, and other experts who conduct research around specific vaccine safety concerns, provide consultations for individual healthcare providers on specific patients, and review adverse event data.
 Vaccine manufacturers do not have a role in these studies.

 Additionally, the National Academy of Medicine (NAM), previously called the Institute of Medicine (IOM), periodically conducts comprehensive reviews of the literature to monitor vaccine safety.
 The NAM completed a review related to adverse effects of vaccines, which included HPV, in 2012.
 Their findings are available online.

-Millions of doses of HPV vaccine have been given safely throughout the world, including in the U.S. What we know from all of these data is that the vaccine is safe and it is working to decrease transmission of HPV, genital warts, cervical changes that cause cancer, and juvenile-onset recurrent respiratory papillomatosis.
+Millions of doses of HPV vaccine have been given safely throughout the world, including in the U.S. What we know from all of these data is that the vaccine is safe, and it is working to decrease transmission of HPV as well as rates of genital warts, cervical changes that cause cancer, and juvenile-onset recurrent respiratory papillomatosis (RRP).

 Can the HPV vaccine cause cancer?